Introduction

 Steven Laine 18:39

 Well, you can appreciate this.
-California, of course has Napa and in Canada, we have Kelowna, we have Vancouver, and they’re starting to call those areas Napa north.
+California of course has Napa and in Canada we have Kelowna, we have Vancouver.
+And they’re starting to call those areas Napa north.
 So eventually we’ll catch up with Northern California.

 Natalie MacLean 18:50

-The upside if I can put it that way to climate change is that we’ll probably have better ripened, especially the big reds every year as temperatures rise.
-Absolutely.
-So what do you have?
-I have quails gate dry Riesling from BC.
+I have Quails Gate dry Riesling from B.C.
 Love this one.
 It’s very sprightly, zesty.
 It makes my mouth water.
-It’s low and alcohol.
-It’s not zero, of course, but it’s like, I think eight or 9%.
-Okay, nice and would be wonderful with seafood, even shellfish, whatever.
+It’s low in alcohol.
+It’s not zero, of course, but it’s like I think eight or 9% and would be wonderful with seafood, even shellfish whatever.

 Steven Laine 19:20

-You’d like mission hill that is just down the road from Mission Hill.
-I drove by quills gate every day on the way to and from Mission Hill.
-Yeah, and they have a great restaurant too.
-They’ve had a beautiful restaurant and great tasting room.
-Really, really good staff and it’s just a beautiful place to
+You’d like Mission Hill.
+That is just down the road from Mission Hill.
+I drove by Quills Gate every day on the way to and from Mission Hill.

 Natalie MacLean 19:33